 Unmotivated medical professionals are also a problem contributing to nursing malpractice.
 Along with unmotivated colleagues, nurses in America are frustrated by the lack of teamwork, respect, and consideration in their hospitals.

-After reviewing the findings of the study, our best medical malpractice attorneys in California say it is no wonder why nurses are named as defendants in medical malpractice cases so often.
+After reviewing the findings of the study, our best medical malpractice lawyers in California say it is no wonder why nurses are named as defendants in medical malpractice cases so often.
 Unmotivated, stressed-out and fatigued nurses are more likely to make medical mistakes, and that is the number one thing hospitals across America need to realize if they want to protect themselves from costly and preventable medical malpractice lawsuits from injured patients or the family members of patients that died due to medical or surgical errors.

-Our California medical malpractice attorney at the Mancini & Associates Professional Law Corporation explains that hospitals need to hire the best nursing staff and ensure acceptable working conditions for each nurse.
+Our California medical malpractice attorney at the Mancini & Associates explains that hospitals need to hire the best nursing staff and ensure acceptable working conditions for each nurse.
 There must be strict guidelines in each hospital helping nurses prevent or cope with stress, fatigue, and exhaustion in the workplace.

 If you have been injured at a hospital and you believe that it was negligence on the part of the nurse or any other healthcare provider that contributed to your injury, speak to our medical malpractice lawyer immediately.
 Do not hesitate to get a medical evaluation from qualified medical professionals, here at Mancini & Associates to provide our clients with superb legal representation.